 We make this burger in the mountains outside of Denver.
 It’s the perfect end to a day of hiking, biking or working outside (or frankly, a day of doing nothing, too).
 If you can make it with fresh elk meat, definitely do it, but it’s just as good with beef too.

-Kids keep us from ever sitting at dinner time, right?
+Kids keeping you from sitting at dinner time?

 Do you know that scene from A Christmas Story where the mom is making dinner and is constantly asked for something else as soon as she sits down to eat?
 Ralphie is describing how his mother hasn’t had a hot dinner in years.